Jožef Velker: Early life

-He was born in a town mostly populated by German minority named Šove (currently known as Ravno Selo) in Vojvodina, then still part of Austro-Hungary in a wealthy latifundial family.
-He made his college studies in Novi Vrbas and has soon begin to show his passion towards football.
+Welker was born into a wealthy landowner family in 1912 in Šove (Schowe; today known as Ravno Selo), a small town mostly populated by ethnic Germans in the region of Vojvodina, at the time part of Austro-Hungary, today in northern Serbia.
+In the late 1920s he went to college in Novi Vrbas and has soon begin to show his passion towards football.
 While visiting an agricultural fair in Budapest in 1929 he had the chance to assist to his first football match played between Hungary and his country, the Kingdom of Yugoslavia.

 NAK Novi Sad

 In 1931 he met an American named Cathy that was visiting her family in Šove and married her.
 In same year his football skills are spotted by scouts of NAK Novi Sad and he began playing for them.
 FK Vojvodina, the city rivals, immediately start following the new star of NAK in what will become in one of the longest chases ever, and will last for long six years.
 Curiously, Velker would have always great performances against Vojvodina and in consequence, instead of hating him, and specially because of his fairness and gentleman character, Vojvodina fans started appreciating him more and more.
 In Autumn 1937 the growing forces of nazism and fascism were bringing fear and anxiety to people in Europe, but Novi Sad was in a state of agitation not because of the economical speculation, or the international politics, but because of the long-expected sensational transfer of Velker to FK Vojvodina.